 Management routines design

-We eliminated routines that took up 1 hour every day at all levels of a consumer goods company, reducing over 30% of hours in meetings per year, by focusing routines on decision-making and accompanying them in the adoption of new habits.
+We eliminated routines that took up 1 hour every day at all levels of an FMCG company, reducing over 30% of hours in meetings per year, by focusing routines on decision-making and accompanying them in the adoption of new habits.
 To understand the current situation and define where we wanted to go, we used our routine agility index that includes 4 components: Focus, Productivity, Simplicity and Brevity.

 Organizations often suffer from “meeting-itis”, and a poor routine system can unnecessarily delay and complicate decision-making with its consequent impact on business results.
 Likewise, the number of hours devoted to meetings can undermine productivity, motivation and generate an overload of activities in collaborators.